NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 ## Introduction

 The world has faced multiple crises in the last decade, including the migration crisis starting in 2015, the Covid-19 pandemic, and the Ukraine War.
 Hence, there is a large amount of negative news in terms of its content.
 Besides, due to the growth in user-tracking technologies throughout the 2010s to measure content reach, it has become a common fact that ``Bad news are good news``, which means that negative headlines reach more clicks/ attention.
-Therefore, in this project we analyse folowing question:
+Therefore, in this project we analyse following question:

                   Have outlets started to drift towards increasing usage of negative sentiment in their headlines to make even good/ neutral news (in terms of its content) sentimentally more negative?